NHL on NBC: 1970s

-All start times (with the exception of the January 19 and February 9 telecasts) were at 4:00 p.m.
-Eastern Time.

-Stanley Cup playoffs

-Stanley Cup Finals commentating crews

 NBC did not broadcast the sixth game of the 1975 Finals, in which the Philadelphia Flyers defeated the Buffalo Sabres to clinch their second consecutive championship, played in prime time on a Tuesday night.
-Had the Finals gone to a seventh game, NBC would have pre-empted its prime time lineup on a Thursday night to carry that deciding contest.
+Had the Finals gone to a seventh game, NBC would have pre-empted its prime-time lineup on a Thursday night to carry that deciding contest.
 But by that time, the network had informed the NHL that unless ratings for the Finals spiked, it would drop the sport, which it did at the end of the season.
 In 1976, the NHL put together a syndication package that was carried in Chicago on WFLD.

 Speaking of Chicago, WTTW carried the games of the 1974 and 1975 Stanley Cup Finals that weren't on NBC.
 The feed was syndicated by Hughes.
 WGN had picked it up in 1970 and 1972 (and originated Hawks road games in 1971 and 1973 unless CBS, then NBC, carried them), but passed in 1974 and 1975.
-In New York, the PBS station carried Game 5 of 1974 Finals at Boston and several of the games in 1975 that NBC did not have.
-While, Hughes provided the hookup, it took the visiting team announcers like Gene Hart and Don Earle from Boston for the Bruins-Flyers series, for instance.
+In New York, the PBS station carried Game 5 of the 1974 Finals at Boston and several of the games in 1975 that NBC did not have.
+While Hughes provided the hookup, it took the visiting team announcers like Gene Hart and Don Earle from Boston for the Bruins-Flyers series, for instance.

 The dark years (1976–1989)

-For 17 years after the 1975 Finals, there would be no national over-the-air network coverage of the NHL in the United States (with the exception of CBS' coverage of Game 2 of the 1979 Challenge Cup and Game 6 of the 1980 Stanley Cup Finals and NBC's coverage of the NHL All-Star Game beginning in 1990) and only spotty coverage on local TV stations and regional sports networks in markets that had NHL clubs.
-This was due to the fact that no network was willing to commit to a large number of games, in turn, providing low ratings for NHL games.
+For 17 years after the 1975 Finals, there would be no national over-the-air network coverage of the NHL in the United States (with the exception of CBS' coverage of game two of the 1979 Challenge Cup and game six of the 1980 Stanley Cup Finals and NBC's coverage of the NHL All-Star Game beginning in 1990) and only spotty coverage on local TV stations and regional sports networks in markets that had NHL clubs.
+This was because no network was willing to commit to a large number of games, in turn, providing low ratings for NHL games.
 ABC would eventually resume broadcasting regular NHL games (on a time-buy basis through ESPN) for the 1992–93 season (and continuing through the 1993–94 season before Fox took over the broadcast television league rights for the next five seasons).